kevinfrei/rollercoaster/README.md

 * Do some better data validation, and prevent the graph from attempting to draw if the functions are at least calculable.
-* Animate the coaster (rather than just drawing the discrete time locations).
 * Do something better (**safer**) than using `eval()` to calculate the functions?
 Probably do some validation of the AST and then produce the JS function to be executed.
-MathJS looks promising
+MathJS looks promising.
 * Make the time be a slider instead of an unchangeable clock?
 * Integrate a better formula editor.
 (The kids are apparently accustomed to desmos.com, and it really is a pretty awesome formula editor.